March 16, 2018

 In order to pick the right type of system, it’s important to list the goals you’re hoping to achieve by adding solar energy.
 Here at Paradise Energy Solutions, we only sell grid-tied solar systems, but we realize it’s important to consider the pros and cons of both grid-tied solar and off-grid solar, so you can identify the system that best meets your goals.

 A grid-tied solar system is connected to the electrical grid and requires the grid to be running for the solar system to produce energy.

 Many people like the idea of installing an off-grid solar system because of the independence and the stability the solar system will bring to their lives.
 However, this is only achievable with the appropriate equipment and batteries.

 Cons of a Off-Grid Solar System:

-If you would like to learn more about grid-tied and off-grid solar, give us a call at 877-851-9269.
+If you would like to learn more about grid-tied and off-grid solar, give us a call at 877-851-9269 or send us a message.
 We’re here to help you make the best investment decision for your business, farm, and home.